MMirelli/mcc-fall-2019/readme.md

 ## Acknowledgments

-The whole project was conducted in cooperation with my group of peer students: Rohit Raj, Kibria Shuvo, Kirthivaasan Puniamurthy, Aleksandr Kurbatov.
+The whole project was conducted in cooperation with my group of peer students: RR, KS, KP, AK.